Gorzas/gorzas.github.io/_notes/Public/tech/JavaScript/Debug a native JavaScript method.md

 }
 ```

-- Use `function` better than `arrow function` to avoid undessired scope changes.
+- Use `function` better than `arrow function` to avoid undesired scope changes.

 ### Example